Best daily deals

 The Sony MDR-7506 even folds up and has a thick coiled cable.

-You can’t go too wrong with the Sony MDR-7506, which has been around for decades goes for $79 at Sweetwater.
+You can’t go too wrong with the Sony MDR-7506, which has been around for decades goes for $89 at Amazon.
 They are not quite as comfortable as the AKG K72, but they sound way better, and still feels good enough that you can wear them for stretches while editing audio.
 The robust build dwarfs the plasticky build of the AKG K72.

 For a similar price, the Audio-Technica ATH-M30x are imperfect, but impart a notably better and easier to EQ frequency response than the AKG K72.
 They lack the comfort of the suspension headband of the AKG K72, implementing a more conventional sliding headband.
 Even so, they are a better pick for recording and tracking for $79 at Amazon.
 Now if you’re really going for cheap ($49 at Amazon), try the Audio-Technica ATH-M20x, which skimp further on luxuries, but sound quite a bit better than the AKG K72, so they are still useable.